abzico/dyc/README.md

 ## Note

-To put `index.html` and `css/` to be accessible by local web server, you might want to do a sym soft link.
+* To put `index.html` and `css/` to be accessible by local web server, you might want to do a sym soft link.
 This depends on your case.
+* Every time the program start, it will wipe out the existing HTML file and start over.

 # Environment Variables

 * `DYC_ROOMID` - `string` - define your room id as a streamer, you can easily check at your [Douyu account](https://mp.douyu.com/live/main). **Required**
+* `DYC_STREAMER_NN` - `string` - define streamer's nickname.
+Used to check to give different color among other users. **Required**
 * `DYC_OUTPUT_HTML_PATH` - `string` - define output path for generated HTML file to be consumed and configured at OBS or other streaming application
-* `DYC_KEEP_NUM_MSG` - `string` - number of latest messages to be kept in the chatbox, messages outside of this range are not included in generated HTML file
+* `DYC_KEEP_NUM_MSG` - `number` - number of latest messages to be kept in the chatbox, messages outside of this range are not included in generated HTML file

 # Screenshots